 Making It Easier

-The traction control system made race starts easier as drivers wouldn’t need to worry about spinning the wheels at the start of a race which would slow down their acceleration.
+The traction control system made race starts easier, as drivers wouldn’t need to worry about spinning the wheels at the start of a race, which would slow down their acceleration.
 In addition, it also meant that the driving wheels (in the case of a Formula 1 car, the rear tires) would wear out a lot slower than without traction control.

 Traction control was once again banned in 2008, a year which saw drivers trying to adapt to a new sense of driving abilities, especially in the rain.
 If you watch footage from the early to mid-2000s you will notice that drivers were extremely aggressive on the throttle in corner exits, knowing that the electronically controlled system will keep their rear wheels from losing traction.

 Looking at footage from today’s Formula 1 drivers, their throttle usage now is much more careful and precise.
-The slightest misuse of the throttle pedal will result in a spin, and a ruined set of rear tires.
-This results in drivers requiring more skill in order to drive a Formula 1 car at full pace.
+The slightest misuse of the throttle pedal will result in a spin, and a ruined set of tires.
+This results in drivers requiring more skill in order to drive a modern Formula 1 car at full pace.

 When Did F1 Ban ABS?

-F1 banned ABS ahead of the 1993 season in order to make Formula 1 cars more difficult to drive and switch the focus more onto driver skill rather than technology.
+F1 banned ABS after the 1993 season in order to make Formula 1 cars more difficult to drive and switch the focus more onto driver skill rather than technology.
 The system had only been seen for the first time in F1 in the years just before the ban, but it hasn’t been seen since.

 Without ABS, we still see drivers locking up their brakes at every race weekend.
 It adds an extra element of driver skill, knowing exactly how much brake pressure to apply in order to use all of the available grip without locking up the wheels.